jvloo/popcat-popbot/README.md

 ## Let's fight for Malaysia's Popcat world ranking 🇲🇾

 Auto-clicker for <a href="https://popcat.click/" target="_blank">PopCat challenge</a>

-You can open unlimited browsers to run the clickers until you drained your PC's CPU :P
+You can open unlimited browsers to run the clickers until you drained your PC's CPU 😜

 ### 1. Python+Selenium
+- Mimic human click
 - Send 300~400 clicks per 30 seconds
 - See the file: autoclicker-v1.py